NORA1604/CMSC-309/README.md

 # Personal Portfolio Website

+This is the README.md for the Student Portfolio Activity.

 This repository contains my personal portfolio website.
 It serves as a showcase of my background, projects, and contact information.

 ## 🌐 Features